bvandevliet/Docker.MagicAgent/README.md

 ## Build

-Docker command to build the image from source.
-You may want to change the `--tag` and `--platform` values to meet your requirements.
+You may want to change the build argument `TAG` in the Dockerfile to meet your requirements.
+This tag must match any existing `alpine` tag of the `dotnet` images provided by Microsoft on Docker Hub.
+Then build an image for your specific architecture.
 ```
-docker image build --tag bvandevliet/magicagent:linux-arm64-v8 --platform linux/arm64/v8 --no-cache -f ./MagicAgent/Dockerfile .
+docker image build --tag bvandevliet/magicagent:${TAG} --no-cache -f ./MagicAgent/Dockerfile .
 ```